 Ubuntu with GUI on Rackspace Cloud Server as VNC Remote Desktop

-Ubuntu with GUI on Rackspace Server as VNC Remote Desktop is a guide to install and work on powerful server with up to 48 GB of RAM and GUI from devices.
+Ubuntu with GUI on Rackspace Cloud Server as VNC Remote Desktop is a guide to install and work on powerful server with up to 48 GB of RAM and GUI from devices.
 Previously we published the preface to Linux Graphical Desktop on Rackspace Cloud, that article is quite important for the newbies.
 In this guide we will show you, how to Ubuntu with GUI on Rackspace Cloud Server as VNC Remote Desktop.

 Getting Started With Ubuntu with GUI on Rackspace Cloud Server